opencord/docs/profiles/rcord/install.md

 Now that the your RCORD-Lite deployment is complete, please read this to understand how to configure it: [Configure RCORD-Lite](configuration.md)

-## How to customize the RCORD-Lite helm chart
+## How to Customize the RCORD-Lite Helm Chart

 Define a `my-rcord-lite-values.yaml` that looks like: